cleathers/MERN_DOCKER/README.md

 1. Run the Webpack bundler like so:
 	- `$ docker run -it -v $(pwd):/var/www express-node-webpack webpack`
 	- Provided you didn't run into any errors, you should now see a bundled file in the location of the output property in the `webpack.config.js`.
+##### React
+1. The entrypoint to this react app can be found at `./src/js/app.jsx`.
+	- The line that invokes `ReactDOM.render` is responsible for attaching your React code to the page.
+The first argument is a reference to the Component you'd like to load to the page.
+The second argument is a reference to the DOM node you'd like to attach the React app to.
+1. Application Structure:
+	- For simple applications, I'd suggest placing Components which handle data and state within the `src/js/containers` directory.
+Components which just accept properties and don't maintain state should go in the `./src/js/components`.
+If you need to communicate a change from a child component back up to the parent, you can pass the child a function belonging to the parent as a prop.
+	- For more complex applications I'd suggest using [Redux](http://redux.js.org/) or [Vue.js](https://vuejs.org/).
+1. Props && State
+	- Props are passed into a component from a parent component.
+	- State is maintained within an instance of a component.
+	- State can be changed using the `setState` function.
+	- You can access a components state or props using `this.state` or `this.props`.
+1. The Component Lifecycle
+	- There are a few different lifecycle methods you can hook into.
+The most commonly used one is `render` as it's required to create a component.
+	- A components `render` function is ran whenever that component has either recieved new props or has changed it's state.
+	- Sometimes you'll want to modify state before or after a components `render` method has been called.
+React offers a few different methods that allow you to hook into different parts of the components lifecycle.
+[More information on that can be found here](https://facebook.github.io/react/docs/react-component.html).